CobiontID/CobiontID.github.io/reads.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CobiontID/CobiontID.github.io/blob/main/Readviz_demo.ipynb)

 The simplest way to run the notebook is to open it in Colab (you will not need to install anything on your local machine).
 Click on `Runtime -> Run all` at the top of the page.
 Continue with `Run anyway` if prompted that the notebook was not authored by Google.
 Then scroll down to interact with the plot.

+### Filtering and querying data
 For example, you may draw a rectangular selection and run blastn to find out what is in the cluster at the bottom with high coding density:

 <img src="https://user-images.githubusercontent.com/10507101/214277601-9c4c1fd9-fd77-41fe-862d-932810451bfd.png" width=700>